cordero67/blu-mun-event-ticketing/README.md

 * 	In a terminal window, type “ganache-cli”

-* 	In a terminal window, type “truffle test”
+* 	In a separate terminal window, type “truffle test”

 ## User Interaction